michael-awe/django-template/README.md

     pip install -r requirements.txt

-After the requirements finish installing, run setup.sh and when prompted, enter a new project name:
+After installing the requirements, run setup.sh.
+When prompted, enter a new project name:

     sh setup.sh
     ...
-    Enter a new project name: (ensure name is allowed by Django before pressing enter)
+    Enter a new project name: (ensure name is allowed by Django before pressing ENTER)

 **NOTE: Ensure that the project name you enter is unique to ensure no clashes with Django or other Python modules**

 ## Usage

-After installing Django Template, you can use it as a starting point for your Django application.
+After successfully setting up the template, you can use it as a starting point for your Django application.

 You can customize the landing page, authentication, and dashboard apps to fit the specific needs of your application.
 The pre-built foundation provides a solid starting point that you can build on top of, without having to start from scratch.

 ## Contributing

-If you would like to contribute or notice some inconsistencies in the code, please fork the project, make your changes, and submit a pull request.
+If you would like to contribute to this repository or notice any issues with the code, please feel free to fork this repository and submit your changes in a pull request.
 Any contributions that improve the functionality or usability of the project are welcome.

 ## License